 “And what will Miss Act-and-Never-Think tell the police when they ask her if the guy with the broken head under her balcony has fallen precisely off her balcony?”

 Lara didn’t even bother to answer me.
 She just raised her arm and jabbed her elbow into my ribs so unexpectedly that I doubled up and dropped to my knees from the pain.
-While I was still gasping for breath, she opened the balcony door and pushed the armchair forward, but it stuck to the threshold, and since there was so little space outside, she only had to tip the armchair a little to make the dead bellhop sprawl over the railing with his upper torso and arms hanging on the other side.
-After that, my assistant pulled his legs up, and the body plunged down from the fifth floor.
+While I still gasped for breath, she opened the balcony door and pushed the armchair forward, but it suddenly stuck to the threshold.
+Despite that, since there was so little space outside, she only had to tip the armchair a little to make the dead bellhop sprawl over the railing with his upper torso and arms hanging on the other side.
+Afterward, my assistant pulled his legs up, and the body plunged down from the fifth floor.

 At the very last second, I managed to jump outside, but I only grabbed the coat pocket, which ripped off and remained in my right hand.
 The bad thing was that it happened to be the pocket where I dropped the gun just a minute ago.
 The weapon and the dead man flew down independently, and a few seconds later, they flopped into one of the dumpsters lined up along the hotel wall beneath our feet.
-It was the same dumpster where Lara crashed when we raided Larry and Bob’s shack.
+It was the same dumpster where Lara crashed before we raided Larry and Bob’s shack.

 “That’s a hell of an unlucky head!”
 Lara remarked curtly as we both watched the scene from the balcony.
 Unlike her, I didn’t think it was amusing at all.